 Following this there are three levels of support starting with Learning Engagement Programme monitoring.
 This is where a student is assigned an engagement mentor to work with them and support them – the level and nature of support increases with the needs of the student.

-Tracking and monitoring takes place regularly and the Learning Engagement Programmes are looked at weekly and reviewed half-termly.
+Tracking and monitoring takes place regularly and the Learning Engagement Programmes are looked at fortnightly and reviewed half-termly.
 There is termly tracking to monitor the impact and effectiveness of these interventions.

 - SEAL (Social and Emotional Aspects of Learning)

 - Emotional resilience – this includes re-tracking work and the emotional tool kit

 For students who require EAL interventions there are four levels of intervention and the programmes are accessed through a number of assessments including the Acquisition of English assessment and half-termly reviews.

 When an EAL student arrives in the school they complete the following assessments: